Lizichu0100/Facial-Expression/README.md

-# Facial Expression Recognition using ML
+# Facial Expression Recognition using Machine Learning
 ![background](./materials/electronics-12-02707-g001.png)

 Mini-project developed for the Fundamentals of Machine Learning course, focusing on facial expression recognition using machine learning algorithms.